D7ry/PayloadInterpreter/README.md

 I'm working on adding many more methods.
 Don't hesitate to let me know if you want to do anything specific through payload.

+## DEBUG
+If you think you did everything right and nothing shows up in your game, you can look up the plugin log from `c\users\yourUserName\Documents\My Games\Skyrim Special Edition\SKSE\PayloadFramework.log`.
+The log will prints out precisely the errored payload.